Matt Dumba: Minnesota Wild

+Arizona Coyotes

+After the Wild chose to not re-sign Dumba during the 2023 off-season, Dumba signed as an unrestricted free agent to a one-year, $3.9 million contract with the Arizona Coyotes on August 7, 2023.
+Dumba made his Arizona debut on October 13, 2023 versus the New Jersey Devils.
+He scored his first goal in a Coyotes' uniform on Akira Schmid to open the scoring in the 4–3 victory over the Devils.
+He played in 58 games for Arizona, scoring four goals and ten points.

+Tampa Bay Lightning

+On March 8, 2024, the Coyotes traded Dumba along with a 2025 seventh-round pick to the Tampa Bay Lightning in exchange for a 2027 fifth-round pick.
+He made his Lightning debut on March 9 in a 7–0 victory over the Philadelphia Flyers.
+Dumba recorded his first point with the Lightning, an assist on Michael Eyssimont's goal in the first period, in a 7–4 win over the Montreal Canadiens on April 4, 2024.
+He played in 18 regular season games with Tampa Bay, registering two points.
+Dumba made his 2024 Stanley Cup playoffs debut with the Lightning on April 21 in 3–2 loss to the Florida Panthers in the opening round.
+He played in five playoff games with the Lightning, finishing second on the team in blocked shots with seven as the Lightning were eliminated from the postseason.

+Dallas Stars

-On July 21, 2018, Dumba signed a five-year, $30 million contract extension with the Wild, carrying an annual average of $6 million.
+On July 1, 2024, Dumba signed as an unrestricted free agent to a two-year, $7.5 million contract with the Dallas Stars.

-On June 8, 2020, Dumba became an inaugural executive board member of the Hockey Diversity Alliance, whose goal is to address intolerance and racism in hockey.
+Pittsburgh Penguins

+One year into his tenure with Dallas, Dumba was traded to the Pittsburgh Penguins on July 10, 2025, alongside a second-round draft pick in 2028, in exchange for Vladislav Kolyachonok.

 International play

 Dumba made his debut with the national team program at the 2011 Ivan Hlinka Memorial Tournament.
 He was named captain of the under-18 national team and led Canada to a gold medal victory.

 The 18-year-old Dumba participated in his second national junior team camp ahead of the 2013 World Junior Championship, but was among the final cuts and did not make the team.

 Dumba was loaned from the Wild to the Canadian junior team for the 2014 World Junior Ice Hockey Championships.
 He narrowly avoided a suspension after being ejected from a pre-tournament game for kneeing a Swedish opponent, and recorded one assist in seven tournament games for the fourth-place Canadians.

-Following the 2015–16 season, Dumba made his first appearance with Canada's national men's team, playing in all 10 games at the 2016 World Championships where Canada repeated as gold medallists.
+Following the 2015–16 season, Dumba made his first appearance with Canada's national men's team, playing in all ten games at the 2016 World Championships where Canada repeated as gold medallists.